pentaho/pentaho-kettle/README.txt

-I already have that checked out.
+What if I already have that checked out?

-     That would be the old structure.
-DO NOT DO an svn update or commit from this.
+     If you checked out trunk before January 14, 2013, your project has the old structure.

-     An svn update will bring in the new structure but then also create tree conflicts on the files that have been changed in your project.
+     _DO NOT_ do an SVN update or commit from a project with the old structure.
+An SVN update will bring in the new structure but then also create tree conflicts on the files that have been changed in your project.
 The tree conflicts will prevent successful commits.

      If you were to do a commit of files that have been moved without doing an update then the commit will fail with a message stating that the repository